Avanade/DevOpsHOL/ui-testing/README.md

 ## Stretch goals

-1. Run the same UI test with a different driver (Chrome, Internet Explorer)
+1. Introduce a failing test and verify that the deployment stops with the failed test.
-2. Introduce a failing test and verify that the deployment stops with the failed test.
+1. Upload the Test screenshots to Azure DevOps. https://stackoverflow.com/questions/52823650/selenium-screenshots-in-vsts-azure-devops

 ## Next steps
 Return to [the lab index](../README.md) and continue with the next lab.